andrew/ultimate-awesome/README.md

 - [awesome-fine-grained-multimodal-perception](https://github.com/ant-research/awesome-fine-grained-multimodal-perception) - A collection of the latest research and resources on Fine-Grained Multimodal Perception.
 - [awesome-blaze](https://github.com/arggh/awesome-blaze) - 🔥A curated list of awesome things related to Blaze.
 - [awesome-GPTs](https://github.com/banbanlu233/awesome-GPTs) - Discover the Best Custom GPTs at OpenAI's GPT Store.
-- [awesome-brep-reconstruction](https://github.com/bigger-and-stronger/awesome-brep-reconstruction) - Here is a list on Brep reconstruction, primarily consisting of academic papers, along with some useful open-source projects.
-I will update this list regularly.
 - [awesome-earth-system-ml](https://github.com/blutjens/awesome-earth-system-ml) - 🌎 A curated list of Earth system datasets for the machine learning and weather, climate, ice, ocean, etc. community.
 - [charlesreid1-awesome](https://github.com/charlesreid1/charlesreid1-awesome) - An awesome list for all the awesome stuff I do. 🕶️.
 - [awesome-overpass-turbo](https://github.com/cipher387/awesome-overpass-turbo) - Learning materials and tools for using Overpass turbo (web based data mining tool for OpenStreetMap that runs Overpass API query and shows the results on map).